ojsde/shariff/README.md

 This plugin adds social media buttons to your web site (to the footer of each page, the article page or the sidebar) without compromising the privacy of website users.
 It implements shariff by Heise Medien GmbH ([Github](https://github.com/heiseonline/shariff), [article](http://ct.de/shariff), [npm](https://www.npmjs.com/package/shariff)) in [Open Journal Systems](https://pkp.sfu.ca/ojs/).

-This plugin has been tested with OJS version 3.4.0-3.
-It should also be compatible with OMP 3.4 and OPS 3.4.
+This plugin has been tested with OJS version 3.5.0.
+It should also be compatible with OMP 3.5 and OPS 3.5.

 ## Features

-Available social media services (as of Shariff 3.3.0) are:
+Available social media services (as of Shariff 3.3.1, current Heise Shariff development branch) are:

+- buffer
+- diaspora*
+- facebook
-- Twitter
+- Flattr
-- Facebook
+- Flipboard
 - LinkedIn
+- Mail
 - Pinterest
-- XING
-- Whatsapp
-- AddThis
-- Tumblr
+- Pocket
-- Flattr
+- Print
-- diaspora*
+- Qzone
 - reddit
 - StumbleUpon
+- Telegram
 - Threema
+- Tumblr
+- Twitter
+- VK
 - Weibo
-- Qzone
-- Mail
-- Print
-- Buffer
-- Flipboard
-- Pocket
-- Telegram
-- vk
+- WhatsApp
-- Info
+- XING

 Additionally an info button that links to the heise article can be added.
 You can also add a mail icon.